gypsy-11/howtofundtravel/drafts/remote-work-funding-adventures.md

 In June 2021, that dream became a reality for us!
 Thanks to the flexibility and freedom of remote work, we've been able to explore new destinations, experience diverse cultures, and create lasting memories together.

 We've worked from Vietnam, Turkey, Greece, Spain, Bulgaria, back to Vietnam, Thailand, Malaysia and New Zealand.
 We've even done a full round the world from Auckland New Zealand to New York, USA, back to New Zealand, over to Malaysia, to Spain, the UK, a trans-atlantic cruise (thanks Starlink), Caribbean islands, a couple of months in Dominican Republic, Colombia, Panama, Japan...
-And of course, back to our favourite place, Vietnam.
+And of course, back to our favourite place,

 ## How We Make It Work

 Since 2021, the key to our nomadic lifestyle has been my remote job as a social media support specialist for a cryptocurrency wallet company.

 I took this role in mid-2021 because our funds were almost dried up, and I was really worried our sole income stream was too reliant on third parties.
 It turns out my instincts were on point as shortly after I started work, our crypto platform reduced payments, and soon after, completely stopped payments.
 It was my first lesson in Pay to Profit platforms - I'll get into those in another blog soon.
 Be wary of anyone selling things where you need to 'invest' and earn a return.
 Especially when it is focused on crypto.
-You could lose a lot more than money (friends, your reputation - you name it)
+You could lose a lot more than money (friends, your reputation - you name it).

 ## How Did I Get This Job?